Gamini Jayasuriya

-Gamani Nanda Jayasuriya (30 April 1924 - 26 April 1998) was a Sri Lankan politician.
-He was the former Cabinet Minister of Health, Agriculture Development, Food and Co-operatives, a Member of Parliament and former General Secretary of the United National Party.
-Jayasuriya was educated at Royal College Colombo.
+Gamani Nanda Jayasuriya (30 April 1924 – 26 April 1998) was a Sri Lankan politician, cabinet minister, and long-serving Member of Parliament for Homagama.
+He held the portfolios of Minister of Health and Minister of Agriculture Development, Food and Co-operatives, and served as General Secretary of the United National Party (UNP).

-He was also the Chairman of H. Don Carolis & Sons.
+He was also chairman of the family-owned furniture firm H. Don Carolis and Sons.